vexblocks/vexblocks/packages/cli/README.md

 ## Project Structure

-After running `vexblocks add all`, your project will have:
+After running `npx @vexblocks/cli add all`, your project will have:

 ```
 your-project/